Uniswap/analytics/README.md

 # npm
 npm install uniswap-analytics-dev.tgz
 ```

+Alternatively, you can install with a direct file reference from your local `analytics` repository.

 Once you have verified your changes, submit a PR, merge your code, and install the package directly from npm to pick up the official changes.